anighosal/anighosal/README.md

 As an aspiring Web Developer, my career objective is to utilize my technical skill and creativity to design and develop innovative and user-friendlywebsites.I aim to contribute enhance user experiences and drive businessgrowth

-Skills:   REACT / JS / HTML / CSS/NEXTJS/TAILWIND CSS/ BOOTSTRAP
+Skills:   REACT / JS / HTML / CSS/NEXTJS/TAILWIND CSS/ BOOTSTRAP/nextjs/redux/typescript

 - 🌱 I’m currently learning Javascript,Nextjs, Redux
 - 👯 I’m looking to collaborate on github